-Stephen works on Post Processing Met Office model data and nowcasting programmes.
+Stephen works on Post Processing Met Office model data and nowcasting programmes

 In order to add value to the Numerical Weather Prediction model data it is necessary to understand how the real atmosphere differs from the modelled atmosphere, particularly in the near-surface layer.
-To this end, Stephen works with both modelling scientists and forecasters to understand what tools and processes are needed to improve our weather products.
+To this end, Stephen works with both modelling scientists and meteorologists to understand what tools and processes are needed to improve our weather products.
 Stephen is then able to write and test robust scientific algorithms to fulfil these and other customer needs.

-Last updated: 8 April 2014
+Last updated: 7 July 2014